Wash Your Hands—Keep Germs Away

 The Centers for Disease Control and Prevention (CDC) recommends washing hands with soap and water whenever possible, but if soap and water aren’t available, use a hand sanitizer with at least 60% alcohol.
 Hand sanitizer can help you and your child avoid getting sick and spreading germs to others.

 When using hand sanitizer, check the label first for the suggested amount to use and apply the product to the palm of one hand.
 Rub it all over the surfaces of your hands until your hands are dry.

-Parents and caregivers are reminded to keep an eye on children when they are using alcohol-based hand sanitizers, making sure that they are used safely.
+Remember to keep an eye on children when they are using alcohol-based hand sanitizers to make sure that they are using the product safely.

 Whether you have access to a sink or just hand sanitizer, practicing hand hygiene is very important throughout the day.
-It will help protect you and your children on a daily basis from illnesses and infections that aren’t welcome.
+It will help protect you and your children on a daily basis from illnesses and infections.

 Helping Your Kids Stay Healthy and Safe

 Rest assured we’re here for you if you need us

 At Children’s, safety is our top priority.
 We are working hard to protect our patients, families and staff.
 Whether you have an appointment or need to visit us for emergency care, we’ve put extra precautions in place to keep your family safe.See How